 More than one in five school children are eligible for free school meals in Bolton due to low household income – that’s 8,600 children!
 During the school summer holidays, many such families face a six week struggle to find the money to feed their children.
 In response to this crisis, we mobilise hundreds of volunteers over the six weeks to prepare packed lunches.
 Working in partnership with churches, children’s centres and other community venues, we then distribute the lunches across the borough for free collection at the point of need by children and their parents.
 Our aim is to ensure that no child goes hungry.

 Children watched for the Bolton Lunches van to come onto the estate, and then ran out, shouting: ”Our lunch is here, our lunch is here!”

 How it Works

 All the food which goes to make up the lunch packs is purchased fresh using money donated from a variety of sources.
-A lot of fun is had when around 60 ‘early bird’ volunteers assemble at 7am to make the packed lunches fresh each weekday over the school summer holiday.
-The packs contain a bread roll with a choice of fillings, a carton of fruit juice, a cereal bar, a pack of mini cheese biscuits and a piece of fruit.
+We are grateful for the support of many volunteers who help with preparation and distribution.
+Traditionally, the lunch packs have contained a bread roll with a choice of fillings, a carton of fruit juice, a cereal bar, a pack of mini cheese biscuits and a piece of fruit.
 The packs are then driven out to distribution venues across the town – targeting areas where there are high levels of free school meal claimants.

 We are ever grateful to all who have so faithfully supported this project over the years – both financially and in supplying delivery vehicles and staff at no cost.
 These include Bolton Council, Seddon Construction, ‘U Drive’,‘Vensons’ the Asda Foundation, churches across Bolton and many individual donors.